Planning Service

-The Planning Service is an Executive within the Department of the Environment (Northern Ireland), which regulates the development and the use of land in the public interest.
+The Planning Service was an agency within the Department of the Environment (Northern Ireland), which regulated the development and the use of land in the public interest and whose functions have been taken over by the Department for Infrastructure.

 Origins

-The Town and Country Planning Service was established in 1973 when the responsibilities of the local planning authorities briefly passed to the Ministry of Development and then to the Department of Housing, Local Government and Planning before being assimilated into the Department of the Environment for Northern Ireland.
-The Department's statutory planning functions are currently contained in the Planning (Northern Ireland) Order 1991 and associated subordinate legislation.
+The Town and Country Planning Service was established in 1973 when the responsibilities of local planning authorities briefly passed to the Ministry of Development and later to the Department of the Housing, Local Government and Planning before being integrated into the Department of the Environment for Northern Ireland.
+The Department's statutory planning functions are currently governed by the Planning (Northern Ireland) Order 1991 and associated subordinate legislation.